Logo

 What is the current Bank of England base rate?

+The base rate is one of the Bank's most useful levers in controlling inflation.
+When the base rate goes up, this makes borrowing more expensive, which can reduce how much people spend.
 If the population spend less, this means prices cannot rise as quickly, which in turn should reduce inflation.
-If inflation is still too high, then the Bank of England is likely decide that the base rate should go up.
-If they feel inflation is getting under control, they may vote to keep the base rate the same, or reduce it.
+If inflation is still too high, then the Bank of England is likely to decide that the base rate should go up.
+If they feel inflation is getting under control, they may vote to keep the base rate the same or reduce it.

 side_image